-Each keypad has five function keys, located to the right of the number pad, which allow easy single-button activation of the most commonly used features.
-If these keys have been enabled by your installer, you can execute their programmed function by pressing and holding the corresponding key for two seconds.
+The keypads have five function keys - marked Stay, Away, Chime, Reset and Exit - which allow easy single-button activation of the most commonly used features.
+If your installer has enabled these keys, you can execute their programmed function by pressing and holding the corresponding key for two seconds.